-Method of fixing: supply and install in accordance with the manufacturers recommendations.
-Location: To be agreed with the project ecologist and CAInstall boxes on the larger trees.
+Exact location of all boxes to be agreed with the project ecologist and CA. Install boxes on the larger trees.
 Boxes should be placed out of reach of members of the public.
-The entrance of the box should have a clear flightpath to the box and the boxes should be positioned with a slight downward angle to provide protection from t he rain.
+The entrance of the box should have a clear flightpath to the box and the boxes should be positioned with a slight downward angle to provide protection from the rain.